 Given this complexity, it is no wonder that there is so much argument.
 There are many sites online that have a very questionable methodology.
 Treat all internet figures with care!
 Additionally, cost-of-living varies hugely across single countries.
-For example, in Australia, living in a beachside suburb of Sydney will have a very different cost-of-living to Umina just 2 hours drive away.
+For example, in Australia, living in a posh suburb of Sydney will have a very different cost of living to Umina, just a 2-hour drive away.

 Cost of living calculations

 One way to get a rough idea is to check out the per diem rates the US Department of State reimburses its employees.
 A per diem is to cover the cost of food, lodging, transport, and some incidentals.
 Bermuda is the highest per diem.
-Let look at some popular Expat destinations as a percentage of Bermuda’s per diem.
+Here are some of the best countries for Expats as a percentage of Bermuda’s per diem.
 The ranking is from the most expensive country to the least.